 Symptoms induced by several of these mutant viruses differed from those induced by the F1-L2-F3 reassortant virus, suggesting that this region of the CMV 2a protein or its corresponding RNA sequence may influence symptomology, especially with respect to the effects of infection on leaf shape (Fig. S4).
 There were no statistically significant differences in accumulation between the viruses in A. thaliana (Fig. S3b).
-Aphid nymphs were placed on systemically infected plants at 10 days post-inoculation and aphid growth and reproduction measured as already described, and the effects of each recombinant RNA 2 on aphid performance observed in three to five independent experiments (Spreadsheet S3).
+Aphid nymphs were placed on systemically infected plants at 10 days post-inoculation and aphid growth and reproduction were measured as already described, and the effects of each recombinant RNA 2 on aphid performance observed in three to five independent experiments (Spreadsheet S3).
 Only the I237V mutant induced statistically significant decreases in aphid performance (MRGR and colony growth) consistently in three out of three independent experiments (Fig. 3; Spreadsheet S2).
-The mutant VHV280-282INL induced a statistically significant decrease in aphid performance in one out three experiments, so additional experiments were performed with this mutant to confirm that this was not a biologically relevant result (Spreadsheet S3).
+The mutant VHV280-282INL induced a statistically significant decrease in aphid performance in one out three experiments, so two additional experiments were performed with this mutant to confirm that this was not a biologically relevant result (Spreadsheet S3).
 No other mutations induced statistically significant decreases in aphid performance.

-Thus, we think it probable that the valine at position 237 in the Fny-CMV 2a protein sequence plays a role in induction of antixenosis against aphids in CMV-infected A. thaliana.
+Thus, we think it probable that the valine at position 237 in the Fny-CMV 2a protein sequence plays some role in induction of antixenosis against aphids in CMV-infected A. thaliana.
 That replacement of isoleucine at this position in the LS-CMV 2a protein sequence with valine had such a marked effect was initially surprising because both amino acids have hydrophobic side chains, making the I237V replacement conservative relative to some of the other sequence replacements.
 However, the literature provides several examples where replacement of isoleucine with valine, or vice versa, has profound effects on the biological activity of proteins.
-These examples include, among others, effects on herbicide resistance of the photosynthetic D1 protein (Dumont et al., 2016; Mengistu et al., 2000), Escherichia coli recA protein function (Knight et al., 1984), human 5-hydroxytryptamine receptor and glutathione S-transferase activity (Nakhai et al., 1995; Zimniak et al., 1994), and on -amyloid induced neuropathology (Yoshioka et al., 1991).
-It remains unknown how the Fny-CMV 2a protein valine-237 might engender antixenosis against aphids in A. thaliana plants.
-Our working hypothesis is that this residue directly or indirectly facilitates an interaction between the Fny-CMV 2a protein and a host factor involved in either defensive signaling, or in the regulation of metabolism, leading to increased production of 4MI3M and/or other antixenotic compounds.
+These examples include, among others, the effect of the brome mosaic virus movement protein on symptomology in N. benthamiana (Rao and Grantham, 1995), effects on herbicide resistance of the photosynthetic D1 protein (Dumont et al., 2016; Mengistu et al., 2000), Escherichia coli recA protein function (Knight et al., 1984), human 5-hydroxytryptamine receptor and glutathione S-transferase activity (Nakhai et al., 1995; Zimniak et al., 1994), and on -amyloid induced neuropathology (Yoshioka et al., 1991).
+It remains unknown how the Fny-CMV 2a protein valine-237 might be involved in inducing antixenosis against aphids in A. thaliana plants, and we cannot exclude additional roles for other residues of the 2a protein.
+Our working hypothesis is that this residue directly or indirectly aids an interaction between the Fny-CMV 2a protein and a host factor or factors involved in either defensive signaling, or in the regulation of metabolism, leading to increased production of 4-methoxy-indol-3-yl-methylglucosinolate and/or other antixenotic compounds.

 ACKNOWLEDGEMENTS